There are two cases within the system that allow the client to send scripts to the server for evaluation.

 - Only those business rules marked client callable are available within the sandbox.

-- Only script includes marked client callable are available within
+- Only those script includes marked client callable are available within the sandbox.

 - Certain API calls (largely but not entirely limited to those dealing with direct DB access) are not allowed.